nya-furball/lockpi/README.md

 Use either `apt`, `dnf` or your distro's package manager to install them. <br/><br/>

 ### How to use it:
-Run the script using sudo, and follow the on screen directions and prompts if you are using it standalone.
+Run the script using sudo.
+Follow the on screen directions and prompts if you are using it standalone.
+Write down the first time bootup passphrase when the script is done as you will need it to unlock your Pi for the first time.
+After your first boot, you will be forced to set a new LUKS passphrase.
+The first boot passphrase WILL BE INVALID AFTER YOU SET YOUR NEW PASSPHRASE! <br/><br/>

 Here is the HELPME for arguments and options:
 ```
 Usage:
 Standalone: (follow on screen prompts)